Guaratinguetá Futebol: Stadium

 Guaratinguetá's home stadium was Estádio Municipal Professor Dario Rodrigues Leite, nicknamed Ninho da Garça, meaning Heron's Nest, with a maximum capacity of 15,769 people.

 The club also trained at a training ground named Centro de Treinamento Dario Rodrigues Leite.

 Anthem

 Americana's anthem authors were Cláudio Braga and Marcelo Betti.

 Mascot

-The club's mascot was a heron.
-The animal was also depicted in the club's logo.
+The club's mascot is a heron.
+The animal is also depicted in the club's logo.